 After mixing up your favorite blend of herb tea, keep it in a glass jar in a dark place.
 Use at least one teaspoon of dried herbs per cup of water, more to taste.
 Experiment a little and come up with your own variations to call your own—you can create specialty blends for different purposes, and give them away as personal gifts.

 While the field is wide open for whatever herbs you want to try, most good herbal tea blends follow a structure to provide a range of tastes.

 - Flowering notes.
 The basic blend includes flowery notes of some sort.
 Common options include violet flowers, chamomile flowers, dandelion petals, calendula petals, or wild rose petals.
 Add one part of this herb.

 - Placeholder flavor.
 After adding the flowers (fresh or dried), add a place-holding flavor.
 This will be the flavor that ties everything together and keeps an iced tea tasting strong enough to withstand a few ice cubes melting into it.
 Dried red raspberry leaves or dried nettles work well here.
 Add two parts of these herbs.

 - Cooling herb.
 Especially for summer iced tea, a cooling herb is an ideal final ingredient.
 Mint is usually most common here.
+Neem is another example.
 You can add any combination or variety of available mint herbs you have.
-Another naturally cooing herb that works well to round out your blend is borage—the leaves or flowers (or both) can be used Add one part cooling herbs to finish your recipe.
+Another naturally cooing herb that works well to round out your blend is borage—the leaves or flowers (or both) can be used.
+Add one part cooling herbs to finish your recipe.